daquintero/gplugins/README.md

 pip install gplugins[piel]
 ```

-Note that to maintain version compatibility with further open-source electronic flow tools, `piel` might use slightly older versions of the `gplugins` modules, and it will reinstall those modules with the suitable versions.
+Note that to maintain compatibility with further open-source electronic flow tools, `piel` might use slightly older versions of the default `gplugins` modules.
+It should update the required dependencies if this is run after your specific initial `gplugins` installation.

 ## Getting started